Program Database files (with suffix

 Binaries & Test Suite distribution of MySQL.

 These files provide information for debugging your MySQL

-MySQL installation in the event of a problem.
+installation in the event of a problem.
+This is a separate

-As of MySQL 5.7.6, the PDB files were moved to a separate file labeled "ZIP Archive Debug Binaries & Test Suite".
+The PDB files are available in a separate file labeled "ZIP Archive Debug Binaries & Test Suite".